 - Have an awareness of subtleties around them that others don’t.

-The definitions between an Empath and a highly sensitive person (HSP) are so similar that some may question as to which camp they fall in.
-Hopefully, after reading this you may have a better idea.
+The definitions between the two are so similar that some may question as to which camp they belong.

 - Are you aware of subtleties in your environment?